Skip to main content

 Viewing Chat Results

-Completed chat simulations appear in Simulations → Runs alongside call results.
-Clicking into a chat opens the conversation transcript view with the full message history, persona context, scenario step alignment, and any evaluated metric values.
-Chats are first-class conversation records in Roark — they show up in reports, dashboards, and metric collection jobs the same way calls do.
+Completed chat simulations appear in Simulate → Runs alongside call results, under the run’s SR- label.
+Opening a chat shows the full message transcript, persona context, and evaluated metric and check results.
+Chats are first-class conversation records in Roark — they show up in reports, dashboards, and collectors the same way calls do.

 Next Steps